-35 3.12.1.5 Environmental Justice and Protection of Children
+3.12.1.5 Environmental Justice and Protection of Children

-36 Environmental justice addresses the disproportionate effect a Federal action may have

-37 on low-income or minority populations.
-EO 12898, Federal Actions to Address enforcement of environmental laws, regulations, and policies.
+Environmental justice addresses the disproportionate effect a Federal action may have on low-income or minority populations.
+EO 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, ensures the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
 The existence of disproportionately high and adverse impacts depends on the nature and magnitude of the effects identified for each of the individual resources.
-DoD has directed that NEPA
+DoD has directed that NEPA will be used to implement the provisions of the EO.